manvendra22/address-book/README.md

 # Contacts Book

-> Contacts is a responsive web app to store and manage contacts.
-It's developed following MVC and Publish-Subscribe design pattern in Javascript.
+> A responsive web app to store and manage contacts, developed following MVC and Publish-Subscribe design pattern in Javascript.
 It also uses IndexedDB(PouchDB) to persist state in browser's local storage.

 ### Live link